groovy-training-logicmonitor/lab04/README.md

 | Deletion        | put results here | put results here  |
 | Access nth item | put results here | put results here  |

+For each of the operations insert a comma separated list of timings (in seconds) for each of the sizes run in the groovy app.
+For example, 1 s, 2s, 4s for each of the runs of 10, 100, and 1,000 elements.

 ## Step 4.
 Maps

 ## Step 5.
 Sets